iCliniq Logo

 • Putting an end to drug usage.

-• Maintaining an appropriate airway involves, if required, removing mucus secretions from the respiratory system and intubating an unconscious patient.
+• Maintaining an appropriate airway if required.
+This involves removing mucus secretions from the respiratory system and intubating an unconscious patient.

 • Maintaining appropriate CO2 (carbon dioxide) elimination and oxygen consumption.
-Giving oxygen as needed to maintain sufficient arterial oxygenation if respiration is low, and ventilate the patient if cyanosis or CO2 retention is evident.
+Give oxygen as needed to maintain sufficient arterial oxygenation if respiration is low, and ventilate the patient if cyanosis (bluish skin discoloration due to inadequate oxygenation or poor blood circulation) or CO2 retention is evident.

 • Dopamine or Norepinephrine should be administered if these precautions are insufficient.

-• Keeping an eye on the hematocrit and whole blood count.
+• Keeping an eye on the hematocrit (the percentage of red blood cells in the body by volume) and whole blood count.

-• Fluids must be cautiously administered to treat hemoconcentration (three liters intravenously or four liters orally in 24 hours).
+• Fluids must be cautiously administered to treat hemoconcentration (101.4 ounces intravenously or 135.2 ounces orally in 24 hours).

 • Hyponatraemia (low sodium concentration in the serum) and hypokalaemia (low potassium concentration in the serum) are urgent risks, and ECG (electrocardiogram) monitoring is necessary.
 In addition, electrolyte abnormalities should be assessed and addressed.